How frequently does Learnosity release new versions?

 For Data API, pass it in the URL of the endpoint you wish to send a request to.

 Can I still access the latest API (non-LTS) releases and product features?

-Latest releases will still be available every three weeks, but these will contain in-development, less stable features, while we’ll be spending more time communicating the significant changes every four months rather than a three-weekly deluge.
+Latest releases will still be available every three weeks, but these will contain in-development, less stable features (compared to the more reliable LTS releases).

 To access the latest release for any API, simply pass

 developer as the version in the script tag.